 In December 2015, U.S. Fish and Wildlife Service (USFWS) approved the final SEP-HCP, and in January 2016, a joint 30-year Incidental Take Permit (ITP) was issued to the City of San Antonio and Bexar County (both agencies are Permitees).
-The covered, federally listed endangered species include (1) the Golden-cheeked Warbler, (2) Black-capped Vireo, and (3) seven species of Covered Karst Invertebrates.
+The covered, federally listed endangered species include (1) the Golden-cheeked Warbler (Endangered Bird), (2) Black-capped Vireo (Endangered Bird), and (3) seven species of Covered Karst Invertebrates (Endangered insects living underground).

 In January 2017, City Council passed an Ordinance executing another ILA between the City and County that established the organizational structure and allocation of shared responsibilities for the coordination, administration, implementation, and funding of the approved SEP-HCP and Permit.
-The Plan provides for local administration of the ESA and helps to streamline the process for achieving compliance for property owners, CoSA, Bexar County and anyone conducting non-federal activities within the jurisdiction of the plan area.
+The Plan provides for local administration and compliance with the ESA and helps to streamline the process for property owners, CoSA, Bexar County and anyone conducting non-federal activities within the jurisdiction of the plan area.
 The SEP-HCP facilitates the creation of a large preserve system that would provide permanent protection for endangered species in Central Texas.
 In order for the SEP-HCP efforts to proceed, the SEP-HCP was required to improve protection for the seven species of Covered Karst Invertebrates prior to allowing participants whose projects are located over karst zones to enroll in the SEP-HCP.